 Grace Makes the Faithful into Servants of God

 Because believers are freed from sin by God’s grace, Christians should not want anymore to return to sin with its enslavement and death.
 For this, Paul declared, “What then?
 Are we to sin because we are not under law but under grace?
 By no means!
 Do you not know that if you present yourselves to anyone as obedient slaves, you are slaves of the one whom you obey, either of sin, which leads to death, or of obedience, which leads to righteousness?”
 (Romans 6:15–16).
 The apostle thanked God for those who were slaves to sin and became obedient from the heart to the gospel and became servants of righteousness (6:17).
 Freedom from sin makes servants for doing what is right.
-By realizing God’s gracious favor of giving freedom from sin and death, faithful Christians are no longer bondservants to sexual impurity or to lawlessness to more lawlessness (6:19).
+By realizing God’s gracious favor of giving freedom from sin and death, faithful Christians are no longer bondservants to sexual impurity or to lawlessness that leads to more lawlessness (6:19).
 Because of God’s gift of freedom from sin, the apostle commanded that repentant believers present the members of their fleshly bodies to righteousness unto holiness.
 This is the transformation described as presenting oneself as a living sacrifice in Romans 12:1–2.

 Remembering Enslavement without Grace